-Although UX is product or service specific, failing to fulfil a customer’s needs within a one single touch point will likely affect their attitude towards the entire brand.
+Although UX is product or service-specific, failing to fulfil a customer’s needs within a single touchpoint will likely affect their attitude towards the entire brand.
 Positive UX leads to customer retention, while negative UX may very quickly repel customers.

-Customer Experience: However in isolation, ensuring good UX for each individual product and service is not necessarily sufficient.
+Customer Experience: However, in isolation, ensuring good UX for each product and service is not necessarily sufficient.
 To achieve sustainable customer satisfaction, you need consistency between UX and CX.

 Measured by a brand's utility, usability and emotional satisfaction, CX can differentiate or improve UX, hence can make a real difference to business and brand performance.